Hammer Copse, near Staplecross, East Sussex. 3.04 acres of mixed broadleaf with all year vehicular access. £36,500 (freehold) [#S1035]

 This postcode will take you to the local area but may not take you to the woodland.
 You will need to use the location plan and directions as well.

-Primary access is along a recently re stoned track that meanders its way through the wider woodland.
+Primary access is along a recently resurfaced track that meanders its way through the wider woodland.
+It also benefits from additional access to the southern area of the woodland via a grass ride.
 Hammer Copse is set mainly on fairly acidic but fertile loamy soils, with substantial young oak avenues sloping gently northwest.
 It has the added advantage of being bordered by grassy rides, making the woodland largely accessible from many locations within the boundary.

 On arrival at the southeast corner of the woodland, one is initially greeted with the distinct aroma from a small number of well-formed Scots pine, flanked by fruitful damson bushes.
 Once amongst this young woodland, planted some 25 years ago, one will notice a generous mix of thriving deciduous tree species complimenting the Scots pine and oak, such as hornbeam, crab-apple, hawthorn, ash and field maple.